Vaishnav-Kanhirathingal/PassMark/README.md

 ## Full Flow -

-the below video contains majority of the actions documented.
+the below video contains the majority of the actions documented.
 Refer the documentation section for deeper details

 [multiple full flow video with unique themes themes]